 Shortly thereafter, Imra discovered that she was pregnant.
 Since Winathians like her husband are known for their twin births, Imra was expecting twins herself.
 She continued to serve on the Legion during her pregnancy, participating on several missions and even going into labor during a battle against the villainous Tyr.
 Saturn Girl delivered a healthy baby boy on Medicus One.
 The boy was named Graym, and Imra curiously noted that she thought she had heard two babies thoughts inside her at some point, but she must have been mistaken.
 Eventually, the Legion founders accepted that the team could stand on its own two feet and they resigned to enter civilian life.
 Saturn Girl had an unconventional replacement in mind: Queen Projectra disguised as the new heroine, Sensor Girl.

 Soon, the villainous Validus attempted to steal Imra's son Graym.
 Through the adventure, Saturn Girl learned that Validus was actually Graym's twin and her child, plucked from the womb and then mutated and hurled through time by the evil Darkseid.
-Darkseid restored Validus to his infant stage and Saturn Girl later expressed her debt to the evil one.
+Darkseid restored Validus to his infant stage and Saturn Girl later expressed her gratitude to the evil Lord of Apokalips.

 The Universo Project